 Will this ever end?
 Yes.
-As a matter of fact, the job is slated to conclude in early June.
-Restoration will be completed in late July.
+As a matter of fact, the job is slated to conclude in July.
+Final restoration will follow in August.
 We always hesitate to promise specific dates, since we are at the mercy of other factors like weather and emergencies elsewhere in town.